-Have you ever taken a picture outside, only to realize afterward that the sky is white instead of blue?
+Have you ever taken a picture outside only to realize afterward that the sky is white instead of blue?
 Or the subject of your image is too dark?
 Or that everyone in your picture is squinting because of the sun?
-These are common photography problems, but fortunately for you, there are easy solutions, following these few tips:
+These are common photography problems, but fortunately for you, there are easy solutions, following these few tips.

-The first thing to learn is that your camera (no matter HOW expensive it was!) is not as good as the human eye.
+The first thing to learn is that your camera—no matter how expensive it was!—is not as good as the human eye.
 We have the ability to look around us and simultaneously see the detail in dark areas as well as bright areas.
 This is called “dynamic range,” and our eyes have a lot more of it than any camera.

 To compensate for this, your camera does something called “metering,” which means the camera picks a part of the image and tries to expose it correctly (not too dark and not too bright), and trusts that the rest of the picture will adjust accordingly.
 Sometimes this will work and sometimes it will not.
-But understanding your camera’s limitations and how it operates is the first step towards better pictures.
+But understanding your camera’s limitations and how it operates is the first step toward better pictures.

 The solution to this problem is to make sure that everything in the scene is roughly the same degree of brightness.
 This is easier said than done, especially when out in the sun.
-So here are a few ways you can balance the playing field:
+So here are a few ways you can balance the playing field.

-1) Take pictures in the shade or on a cloudy day.
+- Take pictures in the shade or on a cloudy day.
 This is hands-down one of the best ways to improve your outdoor photos.
 When sunlight is diffused by clouds or trees or buildings, there is still plenty of ambient light from the sky to light people’s faces, but without making any particular areas too bright for the camera to handle.
 (Bonus: using this method will also keep everyone’s eyes from squinting in your pictures!)

-1) Place your subject facing AWAY from the sun.
+- Place your subject facing AWAY from the sun.
 Yes, this means that the sun will be shining towards YOU.
 That’s okay.
 If the sun is behind your subject, their eyes won’t squint and they won’t have harsh shadows across their faces.

-2) When taking pictures of children (or pets), get down on their level instead of shooting from above looking down.
+- When taking pictures of children (or pets), get down on their level instead of shooting from above looking down.
 This is a good tip whether you’re outdoors or indoors.

-5) Most of all, keep trying!
+- Most of all, keep trying!
 Nothing beats experience to teach you how to take great pictures.

 About the Author:

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: